-No. Component Description 1 Grounding Terminal The wire used to ground the unit connects here.
-2 Reset This switch must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
+No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
+2 reset button This button must be pushed with a thin object, such as the end of a paper clip. • Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
-3 Audio Ports These mini stereo ports are for the local speakers (green) and microphone (pink).
-4 USB Port Use this port for virtual media or a USB peripheral device.
+Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
+To reset the login information, refer to Reset All Information on page 423.
+3 audio ports These mini stereo ports are for the local speakers (green) and microphone (pink).
+4 USB port Use this port for virtual media or a USB peripheral device.
 Note: 1.
-When using a USB disk plugged into this port, see USB Mode , page 177.
-This USB port does not support isochronous endpoints, therefore USB peripherals that stream audio or video data, such as speakers or webcams, will not work.
-5 Power Jack The cable from the DC Power adapter connects here.
-6 Function Switch Use this slide switch to set the unit's mode: ◆ Extension: Sets the device to use the normal TX to RX extension mode. ◆ RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.
-7 RS-232 Port This RS-232 serial port is for connecting to a serial terminal.
+When using a USB disk plugged into this port, see USB Mode , page 250.
+This USB port does not support isochronous endpoints and can support USB peripherals that stream audio but not video.
+5 power jack The cable from the DC power adapter connects here.
+6 function switch Use this slide switch to set the unit's mode: ◆ Extension: Sets the device to use the normal TX to RX extension mode.
+RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.

-No. Component Description 8 Console Ports The unit's USB keyboard and USB mouse plug into these ports.
-9 LAN Port The cable that connects the unit to the LAN plugs in here.
-10 SFP Slot The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN plugs in here.
-11 DisplayPort Output The cable from the local DisplayPort monitor plugs in here.
-12 Power Jack (KE9950R only) Connect a second power source for power redundancy.
+No. Component Description 7 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
+8 console ports The unit's USB keyboard and USB mouse plug into these ports.
+9 LAN port The cable that connects the unit to the LAN plugs in here.
+This port is PoE enabled for KE9952 for power redundancy or cable management.
+Requires power board version B01G or later (see PoE Power Redundancy on page 75 for more details).
+10 SFP slot The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN plugs in here.
+11 DisplayPort output The cable from the local DisplayPort monitor plugs in here.
+12 power jack (KE9950R only) Connect a second power source for power redundancy.